soozi19/Full_stack/README.md

 INSERT INTO medicines (name) VALUES
 ('Paracetamol'), ('Crocin'), ('Amoxicillin'), ('Aspirin'), ('Lisinopril'), etc.

-2) Now for the backend implementation using Node.js + Express In this step, it includes initializing the node.js project and installing the required pakages like npm install express pg cors dotenv
+2) Now for the backend implementation using Node.js + Express:
+In this step, it includes initializing the node.js project and installing the required pakages like npm install express pg cors dotenv

-3) Created a .env file which include the database credentials.
+3) Created a .env file which include the database credentials:
 The reason why I've created it is because it keeps the important or sensitive data out of the code.
 Later it can be loaded from .env files to process.env.